Tatsuno Domain: History

 At the start of the Edo period, the area around Tatsuno was part of the vast holdings of the Ikeda clan of Himeji Domain.
 In 1617, Ikeda Mitsumasa was transferred to Tottori Domain and his former estates were divided.
 A son-in-law of Tokugawa Ieyasu, Honda Tadamasa received a 150,000 koku portion centered on Himeji Castle.
 Tadamasa's younger son, Honda Masatomo, was transferred from Ōtaki Domain in Kazusa Province and given a 50,000 koku domain at Tatsuno.
 He reconstructed Tatsuno Castle and its castle town.
-On the death of his brother Honda Tadatoki of Himeji Domain in 1626, he was transferred to Himeji, and replaced at Tatsuno by his cousin, Ogasawara Nagatsugu, who also received an additional 10,000 koku to take care of Senhime, the widow of Honda Tadaoki and daughter of Tokugawa Ieyasu.
+On the death of his brother Honda Tadatoki of Himeji Domain in 1626, he was transferred to Himeji, and replaced at Tatsuno by his cousin, Ogasawara Nagatsugu, who also received an additional 10,000 koku to take care of Senhime, the widow of Honda Tadatoki and granddaughter of Tokugawa Ieyasu.
 After brief periods under the Okabe clan and Kyōgoku clan, the domain was assigned to the Wakisaka Yasumasa, formerly of Iida Domain in Shinano Province.
 The Wakisaka would continue to rule the domain until the Meiji Restoration.
 Wakizaka Yasumasa received permission from the shogunate to rebuild Tatsuno Castle.
 The 8th daimyo, Wakasaka Yasutada had a very long tenure, and served as Jisha-bugyō and rōjū in the shogunal administration.
 A very capable ruler, he reformed the domain's finances and also established a han school.
 The domain developed soy sauce as a major cash commodity.
 His successor, Wakisaka Yasunori, served as Kyoto Shoshidai, and also as rōjū.
 During the Bakumatsu period, the domain was initially a strong supporter of the shogunate.
 However, under WakisakaYasuaya, the domain forces stopped at the border of Ako district, and refused to proceed further during th Second Chōshū expedition.
 By the start of the Boshin War, the domain had changed fealty to the new Meiji government and fought against the shogunate in Echigo Province and other locations.
 In 1871, with the abolition of the han system, the domain became "Tatsuno Prefecture", which was merged with "Shikama Prefecture", which in turn became part of Hyōgo Prefecture.

 The Wakisaka clan was ennobled with the kazoku peerage title of shishaku (viscount) in 1884.